WORLD SMART CITY AWARDS

 Aramco Dhahran Smart City, Saudi Arabia

-Aramco fosters genuine community engagement across its diverse cities with the inclusive myCommunity app, enhanced by innovative health services via the MyChart app from Johns Hopkins Aramco Healthcare, creating a connected ecosystem that enriches all aspects of community life for all our residents.
+Aramco fosters genuine community engagement across its diverse cities with the inclusive myCommunity platform, creating a connected ecosystem that enriches and empowers over 100 different ethnicities across 14 communities, placing the power of community engagement directly into the hands of residents.

 Innovation for Hope